SACRAMENTO – Governor Gavin Newsom today issued a proclamation declaring September 11, 2023, as Patriot Day in the State of California.

 The text of the proclamation and a copy can be found below:

-On this day of remembrance, I have ordered all flags on state buildings to be flown at half-staff.
-Let us pay tribute to the American heroes we’ve lost and recommit to the values of equality, opportunity and freedom our nation stands for.
+I have ordered all flags on state buildings to be flown at half-staff on this day of remembrance.
+As we look back on this somber chapter in our history, let us pay tribute to the American heroes we have lost and recommit to protecting and preserving our nation’s fundamental rights and freedoms for all.

 Governor of California